fwallacevt/redis-heartbeat-lock/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `simple-redis-lock` for local development.
+Here's how to set up `redis-heartbeat-lock` for local development.

 #.
-Fork the `simple-redis-lock` repo on GitHub.
+Fork the `redis-heartbeat-lock` repo on GitHub.
 #.
 Clone your fork locally::

-    $ git clone git@github.com:your_name_here/simple-redis-lock.git
+    $ git clone git@github.com:your_name_here/redis-heartbeat-lock.git

 #.
 Ensure `poetry is installed`_.
 #.
 Install dependencies and start your virtualenv::